 1. Complete general admission requirements of Randolph Community College.

-A. If new student, complete an RCC admissions application for the 2016 fall semester.
+A. If new student, complete an RCC admissions application.
 Current students, skip to number 2.

 B. Provide official copies of high school transcript and/or adult high school equivalency and all college transcripts.

 C. Students are encouraged to apply for financial aid at http://www.fafsa.gov or contact the office of Financial Aid & Veterans Affairs for assistance.

 2. Has met the placement assessment cut score for DMA 010, 020, 030, 040, and 050 or has successfully completed DMA 010, 020, 030, 040, and 050.